bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 ### Anatomical Labels

-BIDS supplies a standard, generic label-index dictionary, defined in the table below, that contains common tissue classes and can be used to map segmentations (and parcellations) between lookup tables.
+BIDS supplies a standard, generic label-index mapping, defined in the table below, that contains common tissue classes and can be used to map segmentations (and parcellations) between lookup tables.